Creating and Reading XML with PHP DOM

 1. element : Risaletun-Nushiyye Yunus Emre Prof. Dr. Umay Turkes Gunay Turkish 3 2009 01 01

-You can list the book elements under books and add new elements to them.
+This way, you can list the book elements under books and add new elements when needed.